 - mnesia:dirty\next(Tab, Key).
 This function returns the "next" key in the table Tab.
 This function makes it possible to traverse a table and perform some operation on all records in the table.
 When the end of the table is reached the special key '\$end\of\table' is returned.
 Otherwise, the function returns a key which can be used to read the actual record.
-The behavior is undefined if we perform any write operations on the table while we traverse the table with the dirty\next/2 function.
+The behavior is undefined if any process perform a write operation on the table while we traverse the table with the dirty\next/2 function.
 This is because write operations on a Mnesia table may lead to internal reorganizations of the table itself.
-This is an implementation detail, but remember the dirty functions are low level functions. mnesia:read\lock\table(Tab) may be used to ensure that no transaction protected writes are performed during the iteration. - mnesia:dirty\last(Tab) This function works exactly as mnesia:dirty\first/1 but returns the last object in Erlang term order for the ordered\set table type.
+This is an implementation detail, but remember the dirty functions are low level functions. - mnesia:dirty\last(Tab) This function works exactly as mnesia:dirty\first/1 but returns the last object in Erlang term order for the ordered\set table type.
 For all other table types, mnesia:dirty\first/1 and mnesia:dirty\last/1 are synonyms.